What is Kiosk – Kiosk Definition, Types and Evolution

 • POS Terminals – includes customer-facing POS terminals whether for entering loyalty number.

-• Food Order Kiosk – Mcdonald’s kiosk is a prime example.
+• Food Order Kiosk – Mcdonald’s is a prime example.
 Order your own burger made to your preferences.

 • Gaming Kiosks – the military uses these for letting the soldiers relax (and train) at the same time.